Customise Consent Preferences

 If you are looking for adventures in nature, Sóller is your sanctuary.
 For those passionate about hiking and Nordic walking, the doors open to the GR221 long distance footpath, also known as the Ruta de Pedra en Sec, which majestically traverses the Serra de Tramuntana, opening the door to unparalleled natural scenery.
 If you are considering taking your explorations to the next level, hiring a guide can enrich your experience.
 Mallorcamuntanya and Tramuntana Tours are on hand, offering expert knowledge and bike hire options.
 For cycling enthusiasts, Km 0 on Calle de La Luna stands out as an excellent choice for bike hire.

 Cycling enthusiasts have exciting challenges ahead of them.
 The Coll de Sóller, a renowned route, awaits cyclists eager to conquer its heights (note that the tunnel is closed to cyclists).
-Get your hiking or cycling guide made by our local athlete Pau Morell here.

 Hotels in Sóller: Where Rest Becomes Luxury